-The FPS Public Health commissioned a survey on the use of disinfectant biocides (PT1, PT2, PT4) among 2025 Belgians.
+The FPS Public Health commissioned a survey on the use of disinfectant biocidal products (PT1, PT2, PT4) among 2025 Belgians.
 The survey revealed that many users are still unaware of the instructions for use for these products.
 Part of the public indicated they find the label unclear.

-The Biocides Service of the FPS Public Health and federations Detic and Bioplus-Probois are working together to make biocide labelling more easy to understand and readable.
+The Biocides Department of the FPS Public Health and federations Detic and Bioplus-Probois are working together to make biocidal product labelling more easy to understand and readable.
 The aim is to develop recommendations for packaging of products to be diluted, and recommendations for the label, with a specific focus on the instructions for use.